Exclusions from Michigan No-Fault Benefits

-Under certain situations a person will be disqualified from recovering Michigan no-fault insurance benefits (also called personal injury protection benefits (PIP)) under Michigan law.
+Under certain situations a person will be disqualified from recovering Michigan No-Fault insurance benefits (also called personal injury protection benefits (PIP)) under Michigan law.
 Three of the most frequently occurring situations are described below.

 An automobile accident victim cannot recover PIP benefits if the individual is driving a car or truck that was taken unlawfully.
-However, if the injured individual reasonably believed that his or her use of the motor vehicle was lawful, he or she is entitled to PIP insurance benefits under Michigan law.
+However, if the injured person did not or should not have known that the motor vehicle was taken unlawfully, then he or she is entitled to PIP insurance benefits under Michigan law.

 If the injured person was driving his or her own vehicle at the time of the car accident and if that vehicle was “uninsured,” i.e., it was not covered by a valid, No-Fault auto insurance policy, then the injured person will be disqualified from receiving PIP benefits.
 An “owner” is a person who has the right to “use” of a motor vehicle for over thirty days or an individual who holds title to the motor vehicle.
 Read here about an important insurance coverage in case of an accident with an uninsured vehicle.

-The lawyers of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident and need help with your no-fault insurance, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
+If you have been injured in a car accident, truck accident or motorcycle accident and need help with your No-Fault insurance benefits, please call one of our expert attorneys for a free case evaluation at (248) 353-7575 or fill out our consultation form.
 There is no fee or obligation.